dsxmachina/rfm/README.md

 ## &#128462; Configuration

-There are two configuration files
+There are three configuration files

 - `keys.toml` for keyboard configuration and jump-marks
 - `open.toml` to configure how to open files based on mime-type and/or extension
-- TODO: Color configuration
+- `colors.toml` to configure the colors used by rfm

 Both files are located under `$XDG_CONFIG_DIR/rfm/` (which is usually `$HOME/.config/rfm`).
 In case they are not present, they will be created automatically on the first start of rfm.